top of page

 Western Australian regulations for working at height

-In Western Australia, duties to prevent falls are set by the Work Health and Safety Act 2020 and the Work Health and Safety, General, Regulations 2022, particularly the provisions that require identifying fall hazards, applying a hierarchy of controls, and establishing rescue procedures before work starts.
+In Western Australia, duties to prevent falls are set out in the Work Health and Safety Act 2020 and the Work Health and Safety General Regulations 2022, particularly the provisions requiring the identification of fall hazards, the application of a hierarchy of controls, and the establishment of rescue procedures before Work starts.
 Practical compliance means prioritising edge protection, work positioning and restraint systems before resorting to fall arrest, and documenting emergency retrieval times that reflect site conditions.
-WorkSafe WA has extended the transitional period for falls from height in construction until 30 September 2026, giving principal contractors added time to uplift systems of work and SWMS to current expectations, see the WorkSafe WA transitional period for falls in construction.
-Jurisdictions are also tightening triggers for high risk construction work, with South Australia moving to a two metre threshold from 1 July 2026, a signal of the national trajectory toward earlier intervention, see the SafeWork SA announcement on lowering height threshold.
+WorkSafe WA has extended the transitional period for falls from height in construction until 30 September 2026, giving principal contractors additional time to align their systems of Work and SWMS with current expectations.
+See the WorkSafe WA transitional period for falls in construction.
+Jurisdictions are also tightening triggers for high-risk construction work, with South Australia moving to a two-metre threshold from 1 July 2026, signalling the national trajectory toward earlier intervention.
+See the SafeWork SA announcement on lowering the height threshold.
 WA duty holders should verify project requirements in client specifications and contracts, which often mirror these national shifts.

 Nationally Recognised Training and RTO obligations

-Nationally Recognised Training for heights is anchored in RIIWHS204E Work Safely at Heights, part of the Resources and Infrastructure training package maintained under the Jobs and Skills Council framework, currently stewarded by the Mining and Automotive Skills Alliance.
-RTOs must deliver against the endorsed unit, ensure sufficient practical application at height, validate assessment tools, and maintain auditable records under the Standards for RTOs.
-Course delivery typically blends theory with practical setup of harness systems, anchor selection, and rescue planning, for example the overview of RIIWHS204E unit content.
-Statements of Attainment do not legally expire in WA, which prompts the question how long is working at heights valid for, however, industry and Australian Standard AS/NZS 1891.4 practice support refresher training every two years to maintain competence.
-Distinguish this from High Risk Work Licences, such as certain EWP classes, which carry a separate five year renewal through WorkSafe WA.
+Nationally recognised training for heights is anchored in RIIWHS204E Work Safely at Heights, part of the Resources and Infrastructure training package maintained under the Jobs and Skills Council framework, currently stewarded by the Mining and Automotive Skills Alliance.
+RTOs must deliver against the endorsed unit, ensure sufficient practical application at height, validate assessment tools, and maintain auditable records in accordance with the Standards for RTOs.
+Course delivery typically blends theory with practical Work on harness system setup, anchor selection, and rescue planning, for example, through an overview of the RIIWHS204E unit content.
+Statements of Attainment do not legally expire in WA, which raises the question: how long is a Working at Heights Statement of Attainment valid for?
+However, the industry and Australian Standard AS/NZS 1891.4 practice support refresher training every two years to maintain competence.
+Distinguish this from High Risk Work Licences, such as certain EWP classes, which carry a separate five-year renewal through WorkSafe WA.

 Role of WAHA and Australian Standards

-The Working at Heights Association, together with AS/NZS 1891 and related standards, shapes the benchmarks many WA clients expect, including two year refresher intervals, documented equipment inspection regimes, and anchor system selection consistent with manufacturer and standard requirements.
-WAHA guidance also prioritises rescue readiness, recommending site specific drills that prove retrieval can occur within medically acceptable suspension times.
-For actionable compliance, set a two year refresher policy, keep a live training matrix linked to USI transcripts, and verify contractor tickets before mobilisation.
-Align SWMS and pre-start checks with WAHA’s good practice, such as verifying lanyard energy absorber ratings, connection compatibility, and exclusion zones.
-Embedding these measures not only meets regulatory duties, it demonstrably reduces fall incidents and strengthens safety culture across WA worksites.
+The Working at Heights Association, together with AS/NZS 1891 and related standards, sets the benchmarks many WA clients expect, including two-year refresher intervals, documented equipment inspection regimes, and anchor system selection consistent with manufacturer and standard requirements.
+WAHA guidance also prioritises rescue readiness, recommending site-specific drills to demonstrate that retrieval can occur within medically acceptable suspension times.
+For actionable compliance, set a two-year refresher policy, keep a live training matrix linked to USI transcripts, and verify contractor tickets before mobilisation.
+Align SWMS and pre-start checks with WAHA's good practice, such as verifying lanyard energy absorber ratings, connection compatibility, and exclusion zones.
+Embedding these measures not only meets regulatory duties but also demonstrably reduces fall incidents and strengthens safety culture across WA worksites.

 Duration and Renewal of Working at Heights Training